dottjt/japanese-language-engine/README.md

 Watashi Engine is a Japanese language engine.

-It is open-source under the GNU GPLv3 licence.
+It is open-source under the GNU GPLv3 licence, so we're very interested in having people help build this thing!

 ## Use cases